aarron-lee/LegionGoRemapper/README.md

 ### WARNING: If you don't properly cool your device, it can go into thermal shutdown!
 Make sure you set proper fan curves to keep your device cool!

 This method must be manually enabled.
 Once enabled, will use Lenovo's bios WMI functions to set fan curves.
+Requires Bios v28 or newer.

 Note that this requires the `acpi_call` module, if your Linux distro doesn't have it pre-installed, it'll have to be manually installed.